mmeyer2k/valhalla/readme.md

 Who needs a fancy dashboard when you have `byobu`?

 Valhalla ships with a lot of popular monitoring tools so you can easily visualize your network traffic.
+- tcptrack
+- vnstat
 - nload
-- iftop / htop
+- iftop
-- tcptrack
+- htop

 You will find that many things you use will break when you apply strict dns rules.
 It is helpful to be able to quickly determine if your dns packets are being dropped.